-The United States has been battling COVID-19 for over six months now, and one thing has become clear: COVID is not going away any time soon.
+The United States has been battling COVID-19 for a year now, and one thing has become clear: COVID is going to have a lasting impact.
 From healthcare facilities to local businesses and schools, everyone is scrambling to adapt to the new normal.
 As with anything, there is often a lot of misinformation floating around, and it can be hard figure out what’s really going on.
 At Clean Hands – Safe Hands, we thought we would do a round-up of three major things we’ve seen going on and offer our tips on staying safe in a COVID world moving forward.

 Despite the fact that everyone is talking about hand hygiene more than ever, hand hygiene performance is dropping in hospitals.
 One might assume that with a raised awareness of the importance of hand hygiene, performance would improve, but that’s just not the case.
 Data from the Clean Hands – Safe Hands system indicates that providers are not cleaning their hands any more than they normally do, in fact, many are cleaning their hands less.

 Hospitals in the first phase of the Clean Hands – Safe Hands Hand Hygiene Acceleration Pathway™ do not have the Natural Language Voice Reminder™ turned on which gently reminds providers in the moment if they forget to sanitize.
 In this phase, the goal is to collect the hospital’s hand hygiene data and establish their baseline of performance.

 All facilities with the voice reminder turned off experienced a decrease or no change in hand hygiene when COVID hit.
 The graph below represents this data, aggregated for all facilities.